vmosa/accepted_assignment/README.md

 **#3**

-Add support for user authentication
+3nd party service supports JWT auth.
+We have to implement and support it.
+Use the credentials provided to appsettings.json file.

+**#4**

+We must measure and log the performance of the requests.
+Create a middleware to achieve this.

 ## Implementation

-* Add docker support
-* Try to understand and keep the architectural approach
+* Try to understand and keep the architectural approach.
+* Add unit testing.
-* Add testing will be nice to have
+* Add docker support.
-* Using CQRS will be nice to have
+* Using CQRS pattern will be considered as a strong plus.
-* The attached collections (postman/insomnia) will help you with the requests
+* The attached collections (postman/insomnia) will help you with the requests.